 Toolbox | Track Tools () | Convert to Tracks

 At the bottom of the dialog, there is an option to sort sequences by name.
 This is useful for example to order chromosomes in the menus etc (chr1, chr2, etc).
-Alphanumerical sorting is used to ensure that the part of the name consisting of numbers is sorted numerically (to avoid e.g. chr10 getting in front of chr2).
-When working with de novo assemblies with huge numbers of contigs, this option will require additional memory and computation time.
+Alphanumerical sorting is used so that the part of the name consisting of numbers is sorted numerically (to avoid e.g. chr10 getting in front of chr2).
+When working with de novo assemblies with huge number of contigs, this option will require additional memory and computation time.